 - Cut out pictures from magazines and laminate.
 Students can use dry-erase markers to label.

-- Buy stickers from your local dollar store or Michael’s Arts & Crafts (all of their Halloween stickers are 50% off now!).
-Have kids use some to create a scene (it’s best to let them know how many stickers they can take so they don’t empty your entire book!), then they can draw around the stickers and label everything.
+- Buy stickers from your local dollar store or Michael’s Arts & Crafts.
+Have kids use some to create a scene.
+TIP: It’s best to let them know how many stickers they can take so they don’t empty your entire book!
+Then they can draw around the stickers and label everything.

 - I also have a Label it & Write pack that is perfect for use during centers.
 The 5 themes are differentiated so students can label the entire word, cut and paste the labels, or write the rest of the word on pages that have the beginning sounds.
 It also includes stationery so kids can write about the picture after labeling it.